Picross 3D Message Board

 - Like?

-#gdc I may have liked Tetrisphere, but I am not a man who believes the puzzle games, like Mario games, can be as good in three dimensions as they are in two.
+#gdc I may have liked Tetrisphere, but I be not a man who believes the puzzle games, like Mario games, can be as good in three dimensions as they be in two.
 More »

 Posted by GoNintendo Feb 25 2010 05:46 GMT